Code-Institute-Submissions/bmcdonald2000-bloggerverse_NovResub/README.md

   <img src="static/images/settings.png" alt="line too long" width="550px" height="350px">

-  The Django-Heroku package I have used in my project is also causes an error as it must be importaed at the end of the file, this goes against PEP8 rules but have passed validation using a DJango lynter.
+  The Django-Heroku package I have used in my project is also causing an error as it must be importaed at the end of the file, this goes against PEP8 rules but have passed validation using a DJango lynter.

   This is shown in the screenshots below :point_down:
   <img src="static/images/settings2.png" alt="import not at top level" width="550px" height="350px">